Maintaining Smart Contracts on Ethereum: Issues, Techniques, and Future Challenges: Related Work

-{\bf Security Related Smart Contract Empirical Study.} Li et al.~\cite{li2017survey} reviewed security issues for the blockchain systems from 2015 to 2017.
+Li et al.~\citep{li2017survey} reviewed security issues for the blockchain systems from 2015 to 2017.
 They classified these issues into nine categories and introduced the related causes.
 For example, one of the categories is the ``51\% vulnerability" and the cause is the consensus mechanism.
 To help developers understand such attacks better, they also gave example real attacks as case studies and analyzed the vulnerabilities utilized by the attackers.

-Bartoletti~\cite{bartoletti2020dissecting} found that the infamous Ponzi scheme has migrated to Ethereum.
+Bartoletti~\citep{bartoletti2020dissecting} found that the infamous Ponzi scheme has migrated to Ethereum.
 Misbehaving developers use smart contracts to design a Ponzi scheme to make money.
 Bartoletti et al. manually checked real-world smart contracts and summarized four kinds of Ponzi smart contracts, i.e., tree-shaped, chain-shaped, waterfall, handover Ponzi scheme.
 To help further research on Ponzi scheme detection, they manually labeled a dataset that contains 184 schemes.
-A follow-up work~\cite{ponzi-www, chen2019exploiting} used this dataset to design machine learning methods to detect Ponzi smart contracts.
+A follow-up work~\citep{ponzi-www, chen2019exploiting} used this dataset to design machine learning methods to detect Ponzi smart contracts.

-Delmolino et al.~\cite{delmolino2016step} are the lectures of a university who teach smart contract programming.
+Delmolino et al.~\citep{delmolino2016step} are the lectures of a university who teach smart contract programming.
 They documented the pitfalls of smart contracts according to their teaching experiences.
 The pitfalls include errors in encoding state machines, failing to use cryptography, misaligned incentives, and Ethereum-specific mistakes.

-Atzei et al.~\cite{atzei2017survey} studied attacks on smart contracts on Ethereum between 2015 to 2017, and provided a classification of programming pitfalls which might lead to the security issues of smart contracts.
+Atzei et al.~\citep{atzei2017survey} studied attacks on smart contracts on Ethereum between 2015 to 2017, and provided a classification of programming pitfalls which might lead to the security issues of smart contracts.
 Their work introduced six vulnerabilities in the Solidity level, three vulnerabilities in the EVM level, and three vulnerabilities in the blockchain level.
 For most of the vulnerabilities introduced in the paper, a detailed introduction, code examples, and attack examples are given to help readers better understand.

+{\bf Our Novelty and Difference: } The motivation between our work and these security-related smart contract empirical studies have big differences.
+Our work aims to highlight the maintenance-related concerns for post-deployed Ethereum smart contract development, and security concerns is only a very small part of our work.
+These works focus on exactly security issues with more detailed information, e.g., the detailed code patterns and attack examples.